 The monitoring system is operated by an independent provider Casper.
-The Casper system combines and correlates data from the noise monitoring terminals, Airways aircraft flight data and noise complaints from the public.
+Casper also provides five of the eight noise monitors in use (including all three permanent noise monitors analysed in this report), with the remaining three monitors provided by us.
+All noise monitors in use connect to the Casper noise monitoring system, which combines and correlates data from the noise monitoring terminals, Airways aircraft flight data and noise complaints from the public.
 Marshall Day Acoustics has access to the Casper software which provides much of the information used to prepare the annual noise report.
 Figure C2 graphically lays out the Casper inputs and details some outputs.